initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 - `client-id`, `client-secret` can be fetched from the client credentials in `Keycloak` server.
 - `grant_type = authorization_code` describes the grant type used.
 - `code` fetched in the Step-1.
-- `redirect-url` should be same as configured for client in `Keycloak` server.
+- `redirect-url` should be the same as configured for the client in `Keycloak` server.

 The response returned would look similar to the below example: